Home > Mac Data Recovery Tips

 Solution 6: Repair unmountable SD card with Disk Utility

-If your SD card is listed in Disk Utility but can't be mounted, you can tap SD card and then select the Mount button.
+If your SD card is listed in Disk Utility but can't be mounted, you can tap the SD card in the device list and click the Mount button to force mount it.
 If this operation doesn't work, it means the file system of the SD card is corrupted.
 Don't worry!
-There are still ways to repair it.
+There is a chance to repair it still.

 2. Click "View" in the top menu bar (Or click "View" on the top window).
 Then select "Show All Devices".